turingschool/curriculum/source/topics/better_views/view_partials.markdown

 The `render` method is incredibly overloaded.
 Let's see how it can work with collections of objects.
 Open `views/articles/index.html.erb`.

-See the `@article.each` line?
+See the `@articles.each` line?
 Whenever we have an iteration loop in a view template, it is a candidate for extraction to a collection partial.

 To see how it works: